martialblog/opentelemetry-workshop/day1/01_Introduction/01_observability.md

 # Metrics

-Metrics are numerical values that can be used to determine a service or component’s behavior.
+Metrics are numerical values that can be used to determine a service or component's behavior.
 Examples:

     @@@Sh
     service_open_connections